 ESR Student Stories

 In recent years, the ESR community has been blessed with the addition of several couples who have decided to pursue seminary studies together.
-In this series, we will profile our current couples-in-residence.
+In this series, we will profile these couples.

 Eva Abbott and Van Temple